 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

-Approved by the FL Physical Therapy Association for 3 CE Hours #CE21-695684.
-Approval #2008-033 by the NJ State Board of Physical Therapy Examiners for 2.5 CEC's.
+Application has been made to the NJ State Board of Physical Therapy Examiners.
 Approved by the MD Board of Physical Therapy Examiners for .2 CEUs.
-Approved by OK State Board of PT course #202112423 for 2.5 CEUs, Category B. Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 3 contact hours.
+Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 3 contact hours.
 Approved provider by the NY State Board of Physical Therapy for 3 contact hours (.3 CEUs).
 Education Resources is an approved agency by the PT Board of CA for 2.5 contact hours.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 2.5 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
 This session applies 2.5 contact hours (.25 CEUs) toward approval by KY Physical Therapy Association but therapists must take the full series to receive CEUs and approval number.

 Education Resources, Inc., 266 Main St., #12, Medfield, MA 02052